What is the Re-employment Program?

 - Worker returns to his or her position at previous employer

 Only certain merchant mariners are entitled to re-employment rights, essentially those who:

 - intend to return to that position (or in a non-sea-based capacity) after serving in the United States Merchant Marine

-U.S. merchant seamen who voluntarily leave their existing employment for employment on a vessel supporting the sea-lift needs of the United States during a:
+- are employed in the USMM on a vessel supporting the sealift needs of the United States during a:

 - maritime mobilization need

-The Maritime Administration under authority delegated by the Secretary of Transportation certifies that the merchant seaman was employed in the activation or operation of a vessel –
+- was employed in the activation or operation of a vessel that:

-- That is in the National Defense Reserve Fleet (NDRF) including the Ready Reserve Force (RRF), when in use or being activated for use at the request of Secretary of Defense; or
+- is in the National Defense Reserve Fleet (NDRF) or Ready Reserve Force (RRF) when in use or being activated for use at the request of Secretary of Defense; or

-- That is owned, chartered or controlled by the U.S. for a war, armed conflict, national emergency or maritime mobilization need (including testing for readiness performance); and
+- is owned, chartered or controlled by the U.S. for a war, armed conflict, national emergency or maritime mobilization need (including testing for readiness performance)

-A U.S. seaman who meets the above criteria may submit an application for certification of reemployment rights within 45 days after completion of service.
+- Mariner submits an application to MARAD (address below) for certification of re-employment rights within 45 days after completion of service.